Addelsy History, Family Crest & Coats of Arms

 More information is included under the topic Early Addelsy Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Addelsy family to the New World and Oceana
+Migration of the Addelsy family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Addelsy were among these contributors, for they have been located in early North American records: John Attersley, who came to America in 1682; William Hattersley, who came to Maryland in 1763; Josiah Hattersley, who arrived in Maryland in 1775; Levi Hattersley, who arrived in Philadelphia in 1818.